-The Bachelor of Theology (B.Th.) degree is designed for students who previously earned a bachelor degree and desire to complete biblical and theological undergraduate work before entering a field of leadership ministry or graduate study.
-The requirements to fulfill the curriculum for the Bachelor of Theology are organized into four areas of course work.
-Students must complete 12 (3 hour) courses equivalent to 36 semester credit hours.
+The Bachelor of Theology (B.Th.)
+Degree is a thirty-six (36) hours program designed for students who previously earned a Bachelor's degree and desire to complete biblical and theological undergraduate work before entering a field of leadership, ministry, or graduate study.